chainguard-dev/melange/README.md

 | `${{targets.destdir}}`   | Directory where targets will be stored            |
 | `${{targets.subpkgdir}}` | Directory where subpackage targets will be stored |

-An example build file pipeline with subsitutuions:
+An example build file pipeline with substitutions:

 ```yaml
 pipeline: